MatteoDiGiorgio99/Pixel-Level-Segmentation-in-PETS-Dataset/README.md

 - `Train.py`: Manages the training loop and model optimization.

 - `Utils.py`: Includes utility functions used across the project.

+### Notebooks

+- `Evaluate.py`: Used to display training and model performance.

+- `ResultsPaper.py`: Notebook containing the studies carried out and their results.

 ## Training